The Middle School Rule for Community Living

 We encourage self-discipline and a cooperative sense of community based on a sympathetic understanding of others.
-Consequences for unacceptable behavior depend on the nature of the infraction, and range from conversations with advisors and parents to Restorative Circles, or suspension.
+Consequences for unacceptable behavior depend on the nature of the infraction, and range from conversations with advisors and parents, Restorative Circles, or a separation from school.

 Middle School teachers believe that part of being prepared for class is arriving with homework completed and in hand.
 Students are expected to arrive in class with hard copies of their assignments already printed or, in the case of paperless assignments, to complete and submit the electronic work on time.

 If students are not able to print their homework at home, they can do so at school.
 Students should save the work they have done at home on a flash drive, email it as an attachment to themselves, or use their Google account to manage work between school and home.
 They can then open these files at school to print their work as needed.
-All Middle School students learn how to do this in the sixth grade.
+Middle School students learn how to do this in the sixth grade.
 The Middle School computer lab is open before school and is equipped with a printer and multiple desktop computers.

 Students and their parents can find information about homework assignments by logging into Google Classroom.

 Homework assignments are critical to fully participating in each day’s class work and must be completed on time.
 Teachers post the homework daily on the board and online using Google Classroom.
 Students are expected to write their assignments in their planning books.
 Students whose assignments are chronically late will be asked to complete their work under supervision during lunch or after school at the supervised study hall in the library.
 Teachers will require some assignments to be done in “best effort draft” form, which includes formatting the document and careful proofreading for spelling, grammar, and revisions.
 Homework and collaborative work may be done using the school Google account.